UniversalPropositions/UP-1.0/README.md

 ## Current and future work

 This is an ongoing project which we are improving along three lines: (1) We are working on adding new languages to the current release.
 (2) We are working to curate the data to improve the quality of SRL annotation.
 (3) We are looking into extending the scope of frame-evoking-elements to other types of predicates besides verbs.
+(4) We will migrate the data to newer UD standard.

 ## Publications